onvif/media-signing-framework/examples/README.md

 - [signer](./apps/signer/)
   - The example code implements video signing.
 - [validator](./apps/validator/)
-  - The example code implements video authenticity validation by continuously validating the authenticity and provenance of a video file.
+  - The example code implements video authenticity validation by validating the authenticity and provenance of a video file.

 ### Building applications
 The applications in this repository all have meson options for easy usage.
 These options